 Think of your body as a simple machine.
 It operates by forces (your limbs pushing and pulling) working across fulcrums (your joints bending and straightening).
 If the forces are greater than the design can tolerate, the machine will keep working but inefficiently.
 If you are lucky this can be for some considerable time (years and years) but for most people at some point the pushing and pulling results in mechanical strain on joints and muscles which is eventually felt as pain.

 Therefore, starting to use your body as it was intended will load and move it more efficiently.
-This in turn will help strengthen where you are weak and stretch out where you are tight.
+This in turn will help strengthen where you are weak and stretch out where you are tight.The most common strain our body endures occurs when bending your back to pick things up.

 The weight you are lifting is pretty irrelevant.
 It is the accumulative amount of time your back is held in that bent over position each day, over the weeks, months and years that counts.
 It is this repeated, seemingly low grade strain, outside of the design remit that causes your back to grumble at best and at worst immobilise you in pain.

-Provided you are prepared to work at making changes and you keep the changes small and steady, progressing forwards is very do-able.
-For those with a long history of back pain this may mean simply slowing the rate of further deterioration down.
 Even if you only bend your knees a small degree within your limit of knee or back pain occasionally through the day, accumulatively over the weeks, months, years this will equate to a significant amount of ‘offloading’ for your back.
-It’s the sum of the parts here that is important not the isolation of a single big bottom happy back manoeuvre™.
+It’s the sum of the parts here that is important not an isolation movement.

-1. Golfers bending stickman
+1. Golfers bending

 Instead of bending your knees, keep your standing leg straight and raise your back leg, tipping your upper body forwards.